 Kim received her B.A. in English Literature and M.A. in Art History with thesis 『A Study of the Aesthetics of Idealism in the Panza Collection』.
 After graduating, Kim contributed her study of the exhibition and circulation process of the Panza Collection, which she researched in her thesis, in 「Association of Art History, Culture & Critique」.
 Kim also worked as the exhibition coordinator for the exhibition MMCA HYUNDAI MOTOR SERIES 2016: KIMSOOJA at the National Museum of Modern and Contemporary Art, Korea.
-Kim firmly believes that art ultimately originates from the human life.
-Kim’s vision as a curator lies on creating exhibitions which question the roles art in the human collective and society today, and exhibitions that remind us of the value of human existence as thinking beings.
+She is currently working at Barakat Seoul making a research subject with the contact points of ancient artworks and contemporary art exhibitions.

 Song studied Painting at Sejong University in Korea, and received Kingston University London’s Art and Space M.A. degree.
-Recently, Song has contributed in organizing and writing in exhibitions Im Youngzoo Solo Exhibition: THEWESTERLIESWINDCOMESANDGOES (2016), Jaewook Lee Solo Exhibition: Treatise on Rhythm, Color and Birdsong (2016), Hesitation Form: Gone with the Beginning (2015), and The Smell of the Moon: Swiss New Media Art (2015), etc. Song’s interest in the various knowledge production methodologies in art has led to other projects and workshops including Sensible Residence (2016), and Right Then, Wrong Now: Curators’ Conversation (2015), etc.
+Recently, Song has contributed in organizing and writing in exhibitions 2017 SEOUL BIENNALE OF ARCHITECTURE AND URBANISM CITIES EXHIBITION : COMMONING CITIES_ SEONGBUK ART COMMONS (2017), Im Youngzoo Solo Exhibition: THEWESTERLIESWINDCOMESANDGOES (2016), Jaewook Lee Solo Exhibition: Treatise on Rhythm, Color and Birdsong (2016), Hesitation Form: Gone with the Beginning (2015), and The Smell of the Moon: Swiss New Media Art (2015), etc. Song’s interest in the various knowledge production methodologies in art has led to other projects and workshops including Mindful Joint : Non-hi erarchical Knowledge Sharing in Contemporary Art (2016), Sensible Residence (2016), and Right Then, Wrong Now: Curators’ Conversation (2015), etc.